 It will be interesting to see how the landscape of originators and securitization entities changes in the near future given the profit squeeze that is being felt by all market players.

-2016 also introduces new regulations that will have significant impact on current market practices.
+2016 also introduces new regulations that will have a significant impact on current market practices.
 The two most significant are Regulation AB II, and the new risk retention rule, which is set to be enacted in the 4th Quarter of 2016.

 Reg AB II is the enhanced disclosure rule placed upon issuers of securities.
 The regulation mandates that executives from issuers certify as to the quality of underlying data in securities documentation, including collateral data contained in prospectuses.

-The risk retention rule, part of the behemoth Dodd Frank Wall Street Reform and Consumer Protection Act legislation, was designed to require issuers to retain 5% of the bonds that they sell.
+The risk retention rule, part of the behemoth Dodd-Frank Wall Street Reform and Consumer Protection Act legislation, was designed to require issuers to retain 5% of the bonds that they sell.

-CMBS issuers will be allowed to keep with market practice by selling the 5% strip to B-buyers, however the ultimate owners of the 5% strip will not be able to sell that portion for a period of five years.
+CMBS issuers will be allowed to keep with market practice by selling the 5% strip to B-buyers, however, the ultimate owners of the 5% strip will not be able to sell that portion for a period of five years.

 While we can look to navigate through troubled waters as a relevant comparison for facing down the CMBS market in 2016 and beyond, originators, securitizers, and servicers will be best served by taking a cautious, risk-based mindset to their CMBS activities for navigating through headwinds.